 People prefer to indulge themselves more than make the sacrifices of time and personal discipline required to be happy.
 (Still, why?
 It is more than worth the sacrifice, since the payoff is so positive.)

 People lack the tools.
 (But they so often don’t use the perfectly good tools they have.
 Why?
-What good is adding more tools?)
+What good is adding more tools if you’re self-sabotaging?)

-Psychological attachments are the most important and overlooked issue in psychology.
-This post explains what they are, how they affect you and why you should care.
+Psychological attachments are the most important and overlooked issue in psychology, especially where self-sabotaging thoughts, feelings, and behavior are concerned.
+This post explains what they are, how they create self-sabotage on autopilot.

 We’ll do this FAQ style.